-The ACCC Fall 2020 Roundup will be a Virtual experience on March 13, 2021.
+The ACCC Spring 2021 Roundup will be a Virtual experience on March 13, 2021.
 The Guest Speaker: will be Kerrick James.
-There will be a Digital competition, which will close at midnight on October 9th, but NO PRINT COMPETITION.
-The ACCC Digital Rotating category is “Cell Phone Photography”.
-Competition rules can be found at https://www.arizonacameraclubcouncil.org/d/7a7954ca-a7bc-4d76-96f9-19dc5f6d7860.
-For the latest information about registration and the digital competition for the upcoming virtual roundup click here.
+There will be a Digital competition, but NO PRINT COMPETITION.
+The ACCC Digital Rotating category is “Motion Blur”.
+For the latest information about registration and the digital competition for the upcoming virtual roundup https://www.arizonacameraclubcouncil.org.

 The Arizona Chapter of PSA announced that there will be no 2022 Small Print Circuit

 All Arizona photographers are encouraged to participate in this circuit.
 This is a “small print” exhibition (competition) meaning that prints are limited to a maximum of 8.5” x 12” and are not mounted, making it easy and inexpensive to prepare and mail prints.
 In this circuit there will be six section, three in color and 3 in monochrome.
 You can enter four images in each section, so you can enter up to 24 images and each image will be judged three times (the circuit) resulting in 72 opportunities for acceptance and/or awards.
 The Sections are:

 · Small Print Color Open

 · Small Print Color Scapes (A Scape is defined as an expanse of scenery.
 Scapes may be, but are not limited to landscapes, seascapes, skyscapes, or cityscapes.
 Human elements are allowed).

 · Small Print Color Animals (Animals are defined as organisms that can move voluntarily and can find and digest food.
 For purposes of this exhibition a human is excluded from this definition.)